Cancellation and Withdrawal Policies

 |After three weeks—100% tuition

-A student is entitled to a full refund of tuition and registration fee prior to commencement of instruction if the student submits a written request to the College within three working days of the payment.
+A student is entitled to a full refund of tuition prior to commencement of instruction if the student submits a written request to the College within three working days of the payment.

-If the student is a residence hall student, he also owes the room and board at a prorated amount based on the length of his stay.
+A student also owes fees and room and board (if a residence hall student) at a prorated amount based on the length of his stay.

 Whenever a student’s status is changed to “withdrawal” and the student owes money to the College, the money is due upon withdrawal.
 Interest of one percent per month (12 percent APR) will be charged on the unpaid balance beginning 30 days after the withdrawal until the debt is paid in full.